iloveicedgreentea/infosec-info-and-interview-questions/Info/attacks.md

 ## XSS
+* Cross-Site Scripting

-Cross-Site Scripting - a malicious script can be injected such that it runs in your browser.
+XSS is an attack where a script or similar information can be injected such that it runs in your browser.

 ### Static/Stored